Powered by Dragonfly Energy Graphic

 Having the right RV battery charger is vital; the type of charger will primarily depend on your RVing style and rig setup.
 There are several types of RV battery chargers, and the most common are converter chargers, inverter chargers, solar RV battery charge controllers, and multi-battery chargers.
 We’ll discuss each of these at length further on.

 Along with having the right charger type, you also need a power source.
-Power pedestals or electrical hookups are among the most common power sources, but RVers can also use solar panel systems, generators, wind power, and even your tow vehicle or RV’s engine.
-There are pros and cons to using each power source, which you can read about further down.
+Power pedestals or electrical hookups are among the most common power sources, but RVers can also use solar panel systems, generators, wind power, and even their tow vehicle or RV’s engine.

 Charging Lithium vs. Lead-Acid RV Batteries